paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 The Atomic Energy Act of 1954, referred to in text, is act Aug.
 1, 1946, ch.
 724, as added by act Aug.
 30, 1954, ch.
 1073, § 1, 68 Stat.
 919, which is classified principally to chapter 23 (§ 2011 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2011 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2011) and Tables.

 #### Prior Provisions
-Provisions similar to those in this section were contained in [section 2262 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2262&num=0&edition=prelim), Appendix, War and National Defense, prior to repeal by Pub.
+Provisions similar to those in this section were contained in section 2262 of the former Appendix to Title 50, War and National Defense, prior to repeal by Pub.
 L. 103–337, § 3412(a).

 <a id="section-5195b"></a>